 February truly is a time to celebrate the contributions of African-Americans.
 The library will commemorate the month in the following ways:

-puzzle with names and events prominent in black history for ages 12
+- A crossword puzzle with names and events prominent in black history for ages 12 and under

-with clues to names and events prominent in black history for teens
+- A pathfinder with clues to names and events prominent in black history for teens and adults

-program where members of the community read works from prominent
+- Bold Type, a program where members of the community read works from prominent African-Americans

 Black History is American history.
 The more I learn, the more I realize I don’t know.
 Let the journey begin.

 The Anderson County Library System welcomes Annie Sutton as the new Assistant Director this month.
 She takes over from Janet Price, who retired in December after twelve years with the Library to spend more time with her family, including her granddaughter.